-The agency has a written directive that governs the procurement
+STANDARD 6.1 The agency has a written directive that governs the procurement or requisitioning of agency-owned property.

 - A. The directive must also outline procedures for inventory control of property, equipment and other assets owned and used by the agency; and - B. Designates the position(s) responsible for the management, accountability, distribution and issuance of agency-owned property.